Kurshit/CaseStudy/README.md

 This demo takes in default start time = 09:00 am, end time = 5:00 pm,  lunch time = 1:00 pm and default activities.txt file which was provided with case study.
 However, this could be changed as shown in demo "B" using application.properties file.

- 1. Clone the project and get it on your local system
+ 1. Clone the project and get it on your local system.
- 2. To get the runnable jar wither use the readily created jar present in Root Directory of project - "awayday-1.0.0.jar" or run command prompt under root directory and run following command -
+ 2. To get the runnable jar either use the readily created jar present in Root Directory of project - "awayday-1.0.0.jar" or open the command prompt under root directory and run following command -
     ```sh
     gradlew clean build
     ```